James Daly (actor): Career

 Daly was an accomplished stage actor, starting out in 1946 as Gary Merrill's understudy in Born Yesterday.
-His starring roles on Broadway included Archibald MacLeish's Pulitzer Prize- winning J.B. and Tennessee Williams' Period of Adjustment.
+His starring roles on Broadway included Archibald MacLeish's Pulitzer Prize–winning J.B. and Tennessee Williams' Period of Adjustment.

-Between 1953 and 1955, Daly appeared in the TV series Foreign Intrigue.
-He guest-starred on many television series, including Appointment with Adventure (two episodes), Breaking Point, Mission: Impossible ("Shock"), DuPont Cavalcade Theater ("One Day at a Time" 1955) portraying Bill Wilson the co-founder of Alcoholics Anonymous, The Twilight Zone ("A Stop at Willoughby"), The Tenderfoot (1964) for Walt Disney's Wonderful World of Color, The Road West (1966 episode "The Gunfighter"), Custer, Gunsmoke (1968 episode "The Favor"), Combat!, The Fugitive, The Virginian, and Twelve O'Clock High.
+Between 1953 and 1954, Daly appeared in the third season of Foreign Intrigue as the main character Michael Powers.

+He guest-starred on many television series, including Appointment with Adventure (two episodes), Breaking Point, Mission: Impossible ("Shock"), DuPont Cavalcade Theater ("One Day at a Time" 1955) portraying Bill Wilson the co-founder of Alcoholics Anonymous, The Twilight Zone ("A Stop at Willoughby"), The Tenderfoot (1964) for Walt Disney's Wonderful World of Color, The Road West (1966 episode "The Gunfighter"), Custer, Gunsmoke (1967 episode "The Favor"), Combat!, The Fugitive, The Virginian, and Twelve O'Clock High.
 He portrayed Mr. Flint (an apparently immortal human) in the Star Trek episode "Requiem for Methuselah" (1969).

-He starred in "Medical Center" on CBS from 1969-1975.
+In 1968, he appeared in the movie Planet of the Apes.
+He was a series regular on Medical Center on CBS between 1969 and 1976 portraying Dr. Paul Lochner.

 In 1958, Daly signed a contract with the R.J.
 Reynolds Tobacco Company to do television commercials for Camel cigarettes.
 He served as the Camel representative for seven years, being flown by Reynolds throughout the United States to be filmed smoking a Camel cigarette at various locations.

 In addition to his acting career, Daly was one of the hosts on NBC Radio's weekend Monitor program in 1963–1964.

 Daly's last screen role was as Mr. Boyce in the mini-series Roots: The Next Generations.